standardconnect/xls-37d/proposal/DRAFT.md

 #### 1.2.
 Indexing

-Ldegers and transactions can also be indentified by their sequenced position on the XRP Ledger.
+Ledgers and transactions can also be indentified by their sequenced position on the XRP Ledger.

 #### 1.2.1 Ledger Index